Reduction of Class Activation Uncertainty with Background Information: Contribution

 \subsection{Background Class Generation}

 We follow the following principles for the generation of background class: \begin{itemize} \item Images in the background class should not contain any object, which belongs to a class of the classification problem. \item Images in the classification dataset often contain many patterns in the background.
 It may not be possible to construct a background class containing all of those background patterns.
-However, the background dataset developer should try to cover common patterns. \item The background class may contain a few monochromatic images so that, the learned models do not give a classification result by seeing only the color. \item The background class may contain some textures that are irrelevant to the target classes so that, the learned models do not get overfitted in the texture domain. \item The size of the background class needs to be suitable for the problem. \end{itemize} The designer of the background class need to investigate several images of the classification problem for different classes.
+However, the background dataset developer should try to cover common patterns. \item The background class may contain a few monochromatic images so that, the learned models do not give a classification result by seeing only the color. \item The background class may contain some textures that are irrelevant to the target classes so that, the learned models do not get overfitted in the texture domain. \item The number of images in the background class should be suitable for the classification task. \end{itemize} The designer of the background class needs to investigate several images of the classification problem for different classes.
 For example, the FGVC Aircraft dataset contains images of different types of aircraft.
-The background of images contains sky, ground, buildings, tree, runway, etc. The designer have to find several other datasets containing those background patterns to construct the background class.
+The background of images contains sky, ground, buildings, trees, runway, etc. The designer has to find several other datasets containing those background patterns to construct the background class.
 For each problem, we develop a background class containing distinctive images from publicly available several datasets.
-Selection of the size of the background class also needs several considerations.
+The selection of the size of the background class also needs several considerations.
 A background class with a few images may not bring a good generalization.
 Also, a large background class may create problems of highly imbalanced data distribution over classes.
 According to our investigation, an acceptable range of the background class can be the size of individual classes to the size of the classification dataset.
 The background class needs to be small for highly uncertain classification problems.
-When the classification problem receives less than 50\% classification accuracy, adding a background class of a large size can potentially bring poor performance.
-When 90\% images on a dataset are background images, predicting all samples as the background can bring 90\% accuracy.
+When the trained model without a background class receives very low classification accuracy, adding a background class of a large size can potentially bring poor performance.
+For example, a trained model without a background class may bring about 70\% overall accuracy on a highly uncertain multiclass classification problem.
+When 90\% images on the dataset are background images after adding the background class, predicting all samples as the background can bring 90\% accuracy.
 The trained model may predict all samples as the background.
+The classification accuracy among target classes becomes low.